CCSNH-NicolePhillips/gptlisting-ebay-webhooks/README.md

    - `GET /auth/ebay` → connect eBay seller.
    - `POST /process?limit=10` → process up to 10 product groups from Dropbox into eBay (**see body format below**).

-> **Heads-up: active listings UI**
-> The local dev server is not configured for the Active Listings page or promotion edits.
-Those calls require a real seller account with Marketing API access; test them on your deployed Netlify site.
-Sandbox usually returns no active listings and may reject promo updates.

 ### Processing endpoint

 `POST /process?limit=10` body (JSON):